Bradley Barcola: Paris Saint-Germain

 On 16 August 2024, Barcola scored his first goal of the season in PSG's Ligue 1 opener away to Le Havre, an eventual 4–1 victory for the Parisians.
 On 23 August, he scored the first brace of his career in a 6–0 win over Montpellier at the Parc des Princes.
 On 22 January 2025, Barcola scored a goal and provided an assist in a 4–2 victory over Manchester City.
 In a 4–1 win over Rennes on 8 March 2025, he recorded a goal and an assist, bringing his Ligue 1 tally to 20 goal contributions in a single season for the first time in his career.
 Barcola helped PSG win a 13th Ligue 1 title and finished the season as the league's second-highest assist provider, with 10 assists, just one behind Rayan Cherki.
 In the Coupe de France final on 24 May 2025, he scored two goals and provided an assist in a 3–0 victory over Reims.
 One week later in the Champions League final against Inter Milan, he assisted Senny Mayulu's goal, the fifth of a 5–0 victory, winning the competition for the first time in PSG's history and in his career.
 Barcola made his 100th official appearance for PSG in a 4–0 win over Inter Miami in the round of 16 of the 2025 FIFA Club World Cup; this was also his 61st appearance for PSG in the 2024–25 season, surpassing Valère Germain's record for most matches in a single season with a Ligue 1 club.
+In the following season, he won his second Champions League title with the club, following a penalty-shootout victory over Arsenal in the final.

+Liverpool

+On 31 August 2026, Barcola moved to the Premier League, signing a five-year contract with Liverpool for a reported fee of £106 million (€125 million), with a further £17 million (€20 million) in potential add-ons.
+He was assigned the No. 29 shirt, retaining the number he had worn at Paris Saint-Germain.
+On 4 September 2026, Barcola made his debut for Liverpool as a substitute in a 2-0 Premier League win against Ipswich Town at Portman Road.

 International career

+Youth

 Barcola was first selected with France under-18 in January 2020 to play two friendly matches.
 However, he did not appear as most junior encounters were cancelled due to COVID-19 during the following seasons.
+His club at the time, Paris Saint-Germain, denied him permission to compete in the 2024 Summer Olympics on home soil, along with his teammate Warren Zaïre-Emery.